Devsh-Graphics-Programming/Nabla/docs/nsc-toolchain-package.md

 and uses `Nabla::nsc` only for shader compilation rules.

-It does not import the Nabla SDK targets into the active Nabla build tree.

 If `NBL_NSC_PACKAGE_ROOT` is empty, the build system uses NAM to materialize the package root into the build directory first and only then runs the same `find_package(...)` flow.

 The current package-consumption path uses:

 - manifests committed under `tools/nsc/manifests`
 - a host-specific channel such as `nsc-windows-x64-release`
 - flattened GitHub release assets
 - package reconstruction in the build directory through hardlinks when the host supports them

 The flattened release asset naming is driven by NAM and uses:

 - `<hex(relative-path)>__<basename>`

 This lets the backend stay flat while the materialized result preserves the real Nabla package layout required by `find_package(Nabla COMPONENTS NSC)`.

+## Release channel notes

+The release channel name may encode a host platform, for example:

+- `nsc-windows-x64-release`

+That channel name does not mean the package format itself is restricted to `Release` configuration only.

+The package layout and install tiles still support normal multi-config staging.
+The `release` suffix refers only to which published manifest channel is consumed by default for prebuilt toolchain distribution.

 ## Local packaging helper